Arts - 360

 • Watercolor & Sumi-e

-Watercolour and Sumi-e will provide students with a variety of activities to enjoy brush painting.
-It gives them opportunities to explore their creative capabilities in drawing with the use of colour, express themselves through brushstrokes, and gain confidence in displaying their work publicly.
-Students will hone their skills using different media and techniques, including:
+If you are interested in playing with brushes and colour, please come and join us.
+Watercolour and Sumi-e will provide you with a variety of activities to enjoy brush painting.
+It gives you opportunities to explore your creative capabilities in drawing with the use of colour, express yourself through brushstrokes, and gain confidence in displaying your work publicly.
+Feel welcome to join us and hone your skills using different media and techniques, including:

 • Watercolour painting